Cheap Auto Insurance in Idaho for 2025 (Find Savings With These 10 Companies)

 - Electronic verification

-Another less common option is to post an indemnity bond of at least $50,000, of which $15,000 is for property damage, for each registered vehicle up to $120,000 maximum for five or more vehicles.
+Another less common option is to post an indemnity bond of at least $50,000, of which $15,000 is for property damage, for each registered vehicle, up to a maximum of $120,000 for five or more vehicles.

 Premiums as a Percentage of Income

 The average disposable personal income (DPI) in Idaho is $33,600 per year.
 DPI is the money you have left after taxes.
-Car insurance costs an average of $673 a year, which ends up being two percent of the average Idahoan’s DPI.
+Car insurance costs an average of $673 a year, which ends up being two percent of the average Idahoan’s DPI, aligning closely with average Idaho car insurance costs seen across the state.

 Idaho Insurance Cost vs. Income